Mersal: Controversies

-The film was subjected to several criticisms with the first being, the interim ban issued against the film producers by Madras High Court, for using the title Mersal for promotions.
+The film was subjected to several criticisms.
+The first was the interim ban issued against the film producers by Madras High Court, for using the title Mersal for promotions.
 In a lawsuit filed by Rajendran of AR Film Factory, he registered the title Mersalayitten at the Tamil Film Producers Council in 2014, and claimed that the use of the title will affect the business of his film.
 The high court later dismissed the plea on 6 October 2017.
 The Tamil Film Producers Council strike from 6–13 October over double taxation row, and the denial of NOC from Animal Welfare Board of India (AWBI) were rumoured to affect the plans release; however, it was resolved later.

 Upon release, several notions expressed in the film were opposed by various organisations.
 The Bharatiya Janata Party (BJP), the ruling political party of Government of India, and the then ruling AIADMK had objected to scenes in which the protagonist, played by Vijay, criticises the recently introduced Goods and Services Tax, and also a scene in which a character ridicules Digital India, an initiative promoted by the Government of India.
 The ruling BJP demanded that those scenes be cut from the film for future viewership.
 Several medical associations such as the Tamil Nadu Government Doctors' Association, condemned the film for the alleged cynical portrayal of doctors working in government-operated hospitals.
 Doctors working with the Indian Medical Association planned to boycott the film and shared links of the film on pirated websites online, in the hope that it would cause monetary losses to the makers of the film.
 These acts were seen as an attack on freedom of expression by opposing political parties and various other celebrities working in Tamil cinema.
 Shashi Tharoor condemned BJP's acts against Mersal, similar to infringement of democratic rights.